-After a cancer diagnosis, many people find that becoming well-organized helps them gain a sense of control over all the information they receive, including financial information.
-To do this, first steps include finding out who best will answer the specific questions you have and setting up a personal organizational system.
-The following suggestions may help you organize your cancer care paperwork:
+After a cancer diagnosis, many people find that becoming well organized helps them gain a sense of control over all the information they receive, including financial information.
+The following suggestions may help as you start to track your costs and set up a personal system of organization.

-- Find the filing system that works for you.
-A filing cabinet or simple desktop divider with individual folders keeps key information all in one place and makes it quick and easy to find.
+Create a filing system that works for you.
+A filing cabinet or simple desktop divider with individual folders helps keep important information all in one place and makes it quick and easy to find.
 File new information as soon as possible, so it doesn’t get misplaced.
 Your files may include notes made during doctor appointments, copies of your laboratory test results, your personal insurance information, and contact information for your doctor’s office, medical center, insurance company, support organizations, and others.

-- Ask your health insurance company if you can be assigned a case manager, so you can talk with the same person each time you need to call.
-Also, maintain a written record of any conversations with all insurance company representatives, including the date, name of the person you spoke with, and what was said.
-Put the newest records at the front of your file, so you have a clear and up-to-date list of these discussions.
+Take good notes.
+Maintain a written record of all conversations you have with an insurance company representative, including the date, name of the person you spoke with, and what was said.
+Put the newest records at the front of your file so you have a clear and up-to-date list of these discussions.

-- Try to decide ahead of time how to adjust your budget to deal with any loss of income resulting from less time at work, or expenses that are not covered by insurance.
+Plan ahead.
+Try to decide ahead of time how to adjust your budget to deal with any loss of income due to less time at work or expenses that are not covered by insurance.

-- Ask a friend or family member to help you keep track of your regular monthly bills, or consider using a bill-paying service to help keep your payments on time.
+Ask for help.
+Friends and family members are great resources if you need help keeping track of your regular monthly bills.
+You might also want to consider using a bill-paying service to ensure payments are made on time.